kologaming/site/privacy-policy/plinkolo/privacy-policy.md

 We do not control the data collection practices of these third-party ad networks.
 We recommend reviewing their privacy policies for more information.

-## Tournament Features

-The App includes **tournament** and competitive features that allow you to compete with other players for rankings and rewards.
-Tournament participation is optional.

 ## Offline Gameplay

 The App is fully functional **offline** for basic gameplay.
-However, an internet connection is required to participate in tournaments and watch rewarded video ads.
+However, an internet connection is required to watch rewarded video ads.

 ## Age Restrictions

-The App is rated **18+** (17+ in some regions) and is intended for adult users only.
-The App is not directed at children under the age of 18.
+The App is rated **4+** and is suitable for all ages.

 ## Children's Privacy

-The App is rated **18+** and is **not intended for use by minors** under the age of 18.
 We do not knowingly collect personal information from children.
+The App is designed to be safe for all ages, including children.

 Please note that third-party ad networks may collect certain data as described in the Advertising section above.
-Parents and guardians should be aware that the App contains simulated gambling mechanics and advertisements.
+Parents and guardians should be aware that the App contains advertisements and may want to supervise their children's use of the app, particularly when watching video ads.

 ## Changes to This Policy